tinluu/Self-supervised-CV/README.md

 Please Notice: all the codes are inside code folders.

-The Vae folder is the one method that we tried but not chosed.
+The Vae folder is the one method that we tried but did not choose to implement.

 Steps: